A whole love in half-tones.

 My ex and I had two cats that I’ll never see again.
 One was named Juniper Breeze.
 Once you moved in, I took down all the photos of them from around my apartment.

 It was with a heavy heart that I replaced all of their pictures with your dog, Maddie.
-I love her to death, but I say “your” dog and not “our” dog because even though we registered her as my Emotional Support Animal so she could live in my building, I always knew you could leave tomorrow and take her with you.
+I love her to death, but I say “your” dog and not “our” dog because even though we registered her as one of the emotional support animals from US Service Animals so she could live in my building, I always knew you could leave tomorrow and take her with you.
 Then she would just be another pet I’d never see again.
 This type of fear danced across my brain several times a day.
 I worried that one day, you’d just leave.
 I didn’t know why.
 But it’s a feeling I couldn’t seem to shake.

 We both laughed the night I realized I use spinach, garlic, onions, and mushrooms in almost everything.
 We laughed because I realized my mom did the same, too.
 Thankfully, it wasn’t a problem—you loved all the same flavors I did.
 We bonded over that—by cooking together almost every evening.
 It was the best part of my day.